JanssenProject/home/triage.md

 Triage process is used to quickly screen and categorise new issues and PRs.
 Aim is to determine characteristics of new PRs/issues and take quick actions if possible.

 Triage process is a contineous process.
-It does not take place during a call or a meeting only.
-Community holds triage call at a regular cadence but community members add their inputs to Issue/PR as it gets created without waiting for triage call.
-Triage calls are mainly utilised to discuss any point where concensus is not reached and to pick up anything which is not yet triaged.
-It is encouraged to complete triage outside of triage call if possible to improve velocity.
+As new issues/PRs come in, the community initiates discussions, add labels, ask for more details.
+This process does not wait for triage call or a meeting to be called. <br/><br/>Community holds triage calls at a regular cadence.
+Triage calls are mainly utilised to discuss issue/PR where concensus is not yet reached and to pick up anything which is not yet triaged.
+It is encouraged to complete triage outside of triage call to improve velocity.

 ### Stages in triage process: